Weldon L. Kennedy: Involvement in the Atlanta Prison Riots

-Kennedy was the leader of the FBI in Atlanta, Georgia at the time of the Atlanta prison riots.
-In order to end the prison riots peacefully, Kennedy had to be extremely careful with every decision he made, especially because prison guards were being held hostage.
-While interacting with the prisoners, Kennedy and his team learned that the Cuban prisoners wanted outside negotiators that they could trust brought in to the prison.
+Kennedy was the leader of the FBI in Atlanta at the time of the riots.
+While interacting with the prisoners, Kennedy learned that the Cuban prisoners wanted outside negotiators that they could trust brought in to the prison.
 Thus, Kennedy brought into the prison Auxiliary Bishop Agustin Roman of Miami and a group of American Civil Liberties Union lawyers who had sympathized with the Cuban prisoners in the past.
-After Kennedy explained to both outsider parties what role they would play and how they were supposed to act, he was able to conduct a peaceful end to the prison riots.
+Eventually, Kennedy was able to oversee a peaceful end to the riots.
+The prisoners reached a surrender agreement, and the hostages were released.